defold/doc/docs/en/manuals/input.md

 ## Setting up input bindings

 The input bindings is a project wide table that allows you to specify how device input should translate into named *actions* before they are dispatched to your script components and GUI scripts.
 You can create a new input binding file, <kbd>right click</kbd> a location in the *Assets* view and select <kbd>New... ▸ Input Binding</kbd>.
-To make the enginen use the new file, change the *Game Binding* entry in "game.project".
+To make the engine use the new file, change the *Game Binding* entry in "game.project".

 ![Input binding setting](images/input/setting.png){srcset="images/input/setting@2x.png 2x"}